-- Federal groundfish LE permits will be required and issued only for those vessels catching Councilmanaged groundfish species with groundfish LE gears (trawl, longline or fishpot gear) under the limited access fishery regulations. - Vessels using exempted gears (all gears other than trawl, longline and fishpot) or using longline or fishpot gear without a permit endorsed for one of those gears may continue to catch groundfish
+- 1. Federal groundfish LE permits will be required and issued only for those vessels catching Council-managed groundfish species with groundfish LE gears (trawl, longline or fishpot gear) under the limited access fishery regulations. - 2.
+Vessels using exempted gears (all gears other than trawl, longline and fishpot) or using longline or fishpot gear without a permit endorsed for one of those gears may continue to catch groundfish

-It is intended that a statement of the nature of the interest created be included on the groundfish LE permit.
+&lt;sup>1 It is intended that a statement of the nature of the interest created be included on the groundfish LE permit.